bitstadium/HockeySDK-Android/README.md

 <a id="contact"></a>
 ## 9. Contact

-If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open a GitHub issue here or contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net)
+If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open a GitHub issue here or contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net) or in our [public Slack channel](https://slack.hockeyapp.net).